yearn/yearn-vaults-v3/TECH_SPEC.md

 Both loss and profit will impact strategy's debt, increasing the debt (current debt + profit) if there are profits, decreasing its debt (current debt - loss) if there are losses.

 #### Fees
-Fee assessment and distribution are handled by the Accountant module.
+Fee assessment and distribution are handled by the `accountant` module.

 It will report the amount of fees that need to be charged and the vault will issue shares for that amount of fees.